-please be aware that a surgeon other than your consultant but with adequate training or supervision may perform the operation
+please be aware that a surgeon other than your consultant but with adequate training or supervision may perform the operation stopping strenuous exercises or work, Physiotherapy and gentle exercises,

 ALTERNATIVE PROCEDURE: Total knee replacements are usually performed on patients suffering from severe arthritis (although there are other reasons).
 Most patients are above the age of 55yrs.